Deborah-Digges/deborah-digges.github.io/src/markdown-pages/2020-09-24-gatsby-deploy.md

 I decided to [continously deploy](https://www.atlassian.com/continuous-delivery/principles/continuous-integration-vs-delivery-vs-deployment) my site so that every new commit would automatically be deployed to my GitHub Pages site.
 This was exciting, but I had bypassed an important step which is having automated tests for my site to ensure that a bad commit did not bring down my entire blog.
 However, I decided to live *dangerously* and keep the testing of my Gatsby site for a future blog post.

-### Continously Deploying with Travis CI
+### Deploying Continuously with Travis CI

-#### Signing Up
+### Signing Up

 I signed up on the [Travis CI](https://travis-ci.org/) website with my GitHub account and consented to sharing my GitHub data with Travis.

-#### Enabling the Repository
+### Enabling the Repository

 I then headed to the [repositories](https://travis-ci.org/account/repositories) page and enabled builds for the `deborah-digges.github.io` repository.

 ![Travis Toggle](../images/travis-toggle.png)

-#### Adding the travis.yml file
+### Adding the travis.yml file

 I added a `travis.yml` file to the root of my repository to tell Travis what to do on every commit to `master`.

 `gist:Deborah-Digges/41a4775a088c66960146c5dc10f1c232#.travis.yml`

-The `script` tag runs the `yarn run deploy` step that I previously used to deploy our site locally.
-It is doing some additional configuration to give the Travis CI the right access to push to my GitHub repository.
+The `script` runs the `yarn run deploy` step that I previously used to deploy my site locally.
+It is doing some extra steps to give Travis CI the right access to push to my GitHub repository.

 It tells the `git` client installed on Travis CI who I am.